-With our last few words, we outline a constructive alternative for the Review's consideration:

-- creation of a dedicated Animal Cruelty Investigation Squad ("ACIS") within Victoria Police; - creation of an Office of Animal Welfare within the Department of Justice to oversee ACIS and fulfil many functions of the former Bureau of Animal Welfare, keeping it independent from the Department of Agriculture; and - removal of RSPCA's Inspectorate powers and funding, permitting it to refocus on animal care.
+Key reform proposals LFA outlines the following constructive alternative model of animal cruelty law enforcement for the Inquiry's consideration: - creation of a dedicated Animal Cruelty Investigation Squad (or similar) within Victoria Police; - creation of an Office of Animal Welfare within the Department of Justice to oversee the Animal Cruelty Investigation Squad and fulfil many functions of the former Bureau of Animal Welfare, keeping it independent from the Department of Agriculture; and - removal of RSPCA's Inspectorate powers and funding, permitting it to refocus on animal care and to engage in public advocacy for animal welfare without any perception of conflict of interest.
 Victorians don't expect human welfare charities to enforce our criminal laws, so it's high time we stopped expecting the RSPCA to enforce our animal cruelty laws.
+Thank you for considering this submission.
+Should there be any queries concerning its content, please contact Lawyers for Animals via email: enquiries@lawyersforanimals.org.au Yours faithfully, Nichola Donovan President Per: LAWYERS FOR ANIMALS INC. www.lawyersforanimals.org.au